Handicaps_Icon

 • Weighting scores based on individual performances.

-Race Night Procedure:
+Race Night Procedure

-After a quick brief, the race marshals will then make their way to their allocated position and all runners are to make their way to East Gate Car Park.
-To ensure the race is finished by 8pm, the race will start at 7pm, or directly after.
+After a quick brief, the race marshals will then make their way to their allocated position and all runners are to make their way to the start.

 Apart from the first race of the season which is a straight forward race and everyone is set off at the same time, runners must ensure they are near to the start line ready to be called forward to be set off at their allocated ‘go’ time based on the previous performance[s].
-These will be printed and made

-available for all runners to see before the start of each race.
+These will be printed and made available for all runners to see before the start of each race.

 Finish times will be recorded as runners cross the finish line.
 Next, just beyond the timekeeper, runners are to make their way down the funnel to the first Finish Position Recorder who will be hand out a ticket with a position number on it.
-This number ‘should’ correspond to the position on the stopwatch when you crossed the line.
-Runners are then to make their way to the second Finish Position Recorder to record their name against the number on the ticket.

 Remember, this only works if runners stay in the same finish order until collecting their ticket and every runner that crosses the line takes a ticket.